13692277450/goPercyUpgrade/README.md

 ## Features

-- Simple and clean API, only one line code to upgrade your application
+- Simple and clean API, only two lines code to upgrade your application
 - Auto detect platform and choose correct download url
 - Auto move current application to a new name to replace application from new one.
 - Auto remove old files if needed.